Back to main page Atlanta Appliances repair, Inc.

 components without electrical mishaps.

-components by removing the front grille and the screws on the control panel
+Gain access to the electronic components.
+You can gain access to the electroniccomponents by removing the front grille and the screws on the control panel

 (Figures 30-5a, b, c, and d).
 Next, tilt the control panel away from the dehumidifier,